-California’s grasslands in Mediterranean climate zones—which are represented across the majority of the low-elevation inland grasslands—are presently dominated by annual grasses and forbs.
-These plants were first introduced to California shores as seed from ship-borne livestock feed harvested and transported from the European Mediterranean region during Spanish exploration and colonization beginning in the mid-1500s and peaking in the mid through late 1700s.
+California’s grasslands in Mediterranean climate zones are presently dominated by annual grasses and forbs, and are represented across the majority of the State’s low-elevation inland grasslands.
+These plants were first introduced to California shores as seed from ship-borne livestock feed transported from the European Mediterranean region during Spanish exploration and colonization beginning in the mid-1500s and peaking in the mid- through late-1700s.
 Mediterranean grasslands of Europe evolved plant communities characterized by a diversity of both annual and perennial grasses, together with annual and perennial herbs and various woody species.
-The introduction of non-native grasses into California’s Mediterranean climate zone resulted in their dominance of most of California’s Mediterranean-type grasslands ().
-In high-altitude meadows, the Transverse Ranges, Mojave Desert, and east of the Mediterranean climate zone, many of the introduced Mediterranean species occur in the grasslands with the original native grassland and shrubland species.
-Paradoxically, California’s Mediterranean grasslands are recognized as a global “hotspot” of biodiversity, with high numbers of endangered and threatened native species ().
+The introduction of non-native grasses into California’s zones of Mediterranean-type climate resulted in their dominance of most of California’s Mediterranean-type grasslands (Bartolome et al. 2007).
+In high-altitude meadows, the Transverse Ranges, Mojave Desert, and east of the Mediterranean climate zone, many of the introduced species occur in the grasslands with the original native grassland and shrubland species.
+Paradoxically, California’s Mediterranean grasslands are recognized as a global “hotspot” of biodiversity, with high numbers of endangered and threatened native species (Bartolome et al. 2014).
 Many of these native species benefit from grazing by livestock that reduces the mass and height of the introduced annual grasses.
-Without ongoing management, these grasslands can build up high volumes of annual grass residues, which together with woody fuels, increase ignition risks and the intensity and spread of wildfires ().
-These herbaceous fuels can often be effectively reduced by livestock grazing, and so also can some canopy components of shrublands be thinned and collapsed to reduce combustion rates and flame lengths.
+Without ongoing management, these grasslands can build up high volumes of annual grass residues that, together with woody fuels, increase ignition risks and the intensity and spread of wildfires (Ratcliff et al. 2022).
+These herbaceous fuels can often be effectively reduced by livestock grazing.
+Some canopy components of shrublands can be thinned and trampled to reduce combustion rates and flame lengths.

 Grazing in California

 California was historically grazed by a variety of ruminants (Burcham 1982).
-With increasing populations and development of land, vast herds of elk were greatly diminished, and grazing became dominated by sheep, a trend driven by a high demand for wool.
-By the latter part of the 20th century demand for wool had dramatically fallen, and cattle became the primary grazers.
+With increasing human populations and development of land, vast herds of elk were greatly diminished, and grazing became dominated by sheep, a trend driven by a high demand for wool.
+By the late 20th century demand for wool had fallen dramatically, and beef cattle became the primary grazers.
 In the 21st century, growing public interest in preservation of nature drove interest in reducing or even eliminating human influence on public lands, and grazing with domestic livestock was viewed by many as inappropriate and degraded ecosystems.
-More recently, a distinct shift is evident in public and professional focus on conservation and multi-use strategies on working landscapes to support and derive ecosystem services (Buckley Biggs et al. 2021).
+More recently, a new and distinct shift is evident in public and professional focus on conservation and multi-use strategies on working landscapes to support and derive ecosystem services (Buckley Biggs et al. 2021).

-By 2020 however, the state was experiencing increasingly severe wildfires and public and agency attention shifted to reducing fire risk.
-While much attention has been paid to longer term climate change concerns, a more immediate focus on ignition sources and fuels has resulted in greater interest and programs to support vegetation management, including grazing (Ratcliff et al. 2022).
-Animals may consume and crush vegetation, which is now a relatively accepted means of reducing fuel loads.
+By 2020 however, California was experiencing increasingly severe wildfires and public and agency attention shifted to reducing fire risk.
+While much attention has been paid to longer-term climate change concerns, a more immediate focus on ignition sources and fuels has resulted in greater interest and programs to support vegetation management, including grazing (Ratcliff et al. 2022).
+Animals may consume and crush vegetation, which is now a relatively accepted means of reducing and manipulating fuel loads and structure.
 Grazing may be more attractive in some circumstances than using herbicides or heavy machinery, particularly where those or other vegetation treatment methods are prohibited for a variety of reasons (e.g., air quality concerns or regulations prohibiting or severely limiting burn days, prohibited use of pesticides in certain areas or at certain times).
-In addition to reducing fine fuels, there is a growing body of evidence supporting the premise that properly planned and implemented grazing practices can also aid in improving habitat conditions for some key species of native plants and animals (Marty 2005, Bartolome et al. 2014).
+In addition to reducing fine fuels, there is a growing body of evidence supporting the premise that properly planned and implemented grazing practices can aid in improving habitat conditions for key species of native plants and animals (Marty 2005, Bartolome et al. 2014).

 Livestock Grazing as a Management Tool